 Regional Archives Maribor.
 Holds historical documents for a number of cities and administrative regions in eastern Slovenia and that former part of Styria going back to medieval times.
 Slovene, English, German.

 The Museum of Contemporary History, Sloveniaholds all kinds of material relating to post-Habsburg Slovenes, including documents, photographs, and fine art, as well as frequent exhibitions.
 A wonderful site that operates very instinctively.
 Just click on the words in the language you want and you’ll be taken to the appropriate and informative page.
 Slovene, English.

 National Museum of Slovenia Both a museum and an archive for pre-WWII documents.
-Slovene, English - currently under construction.
+Slovene, English.

 The Slovenian Academy of Sciences and Arts (SASA), is the national institution of sciences and arts.
 Its members are elected on the basis of their outstanding achievements in the field of sciences and arts.
 SASA cultivates, encourages, and promotes the development of scientific thought and creativity in the arts.
 Slovene, English.

 Media Watch is maintained by the Centre for Media Policy of the Peace Institute in Slovenia.
 They offer interesting analyses of media content, accessibility, politics, economics, law, and more.
 They also offer a journal and bilingual books for sale.
 Slovene, English.

 Slovenia Times is a biweekly digest of Slovenian news.
 English.